ni/measurement-plugin-labview/Source/Example Measurements/README.md

 This directory contains these example measurements:

 - `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
-- `NI-DMM Measurement`: Performs a DMM measurement using NI-VISA and an NI Instrument Simulator v2.0.
+- `NI-DMM Measurement`: Performs a measurement using an NI DMM.

 For more details about a specific example, see the `README.md` file included with the example.